If you are applying for the part-time course or from outside the UK/EU, click apply now.

 If you are applying for the full-time course from within the UK/EU, click apply now.

-This course will enable you to develop key skills identified as areas of high demand by employers alongside practitioners and leading researchers.
-You’ll be taught by experienced industry professionals, including Rich Keith, Chief Revenue Officer of Yogscast, a YouTube network with over 23 million subscribers and 100m monthly views.
+This course will enable you to develop key skills identified as areas of high demand by employers.
+You’ll be working alongside leading researchers and experienced industry professionals, including Rich Keith, Chief Revenue Officer of Yogscast, a YouTube network with over 23 million subscribers and 100m monthly views.

 Social media is becoming an integral part of daily life.
 This module gives a broad introduction to a fast-changing field, placing particular emphasis on building practical skills needed to create, maintain and sustain a social media reputation (‘Brand of Me’).
 It will also look at the challenges presented to ‘traditional’ media practice by networked digital communications and encourage you to critically examine the ever-changing boundaries between public and personal.